giachero/hello-world/README.md

 # hello-world
-My first repository on GitHub
+This is my first repository on GitHub

 * To clone the remote repository